-This elegant Sligo Hotel is ideally located in Rosses Point, Sligo located on the shores of the Atlantic Ocean.
-With a Blue flag beach and a challenging 18 hole golf links nearby, the Sligo Yeats Country Hotel Spa & Leisure Centre provides its guests with a taste of leisure and relaxation amongst the breathtaking beauty of the North West of Ireland.
+This elegant Sligo Hotel is ideally located in Rosses Point seaside village, Sligo, on the shores of the Atlantic Ocean.
+With a Blue flag beach and a challenging 18 hole golf links on our doorstep, the Sligo Yeats Country Hotel Spa & Leisure Centre provides its guests with a taste of leisure and relaxation amongst the breathtaking beauty of the North West of Ireland.